Where Can You Find the Best Vineyards in Italy?

 If you’re planning on booking a wine tasting tour around Venice, be sure to make a visit to the spectacular Prosecco Hills for some of the finest sparkling wine in Italy.
 Situated in the foothills of the Dolomites, this region is a largely undiscovered gem and one of our prime recommendations for anyone visiting Veneto.

-Best time to visit: Experience the Italian wine harvest, vendemmia, and book your vacation here between the end of August to early October.
+Best time to visit: Experience the Italian wine harvest, vendemmia, and book your holiday here between the end of August to early October.
 Or, if you’re interested in skiing too, visit the Dolomites during the winter months for an addictive luxury experience.

 3. Piedmont